van-geaux/unofficial-nhentai-api/README.md

-# 🏴‍☠️ Unofficial NHentai Database
+# 🏴‍☠️ Unofficial NHentai API

-Welcome to the **unofficial** NHentai database—a project I made out of boredom. **Use it responsibly.**
+Welcome to the **Unofficial NHentai API**—a project I made out of boredom. **Use it responsibly.**

 🔄 **Updated Daily:** Data is refreshed every day but will always be **one day behind** the latest content.

 ---

 ## 🐂 Short Description
-This database provides structured NHentai metadata, including titles, artist names, categories, and tags.
+This API provides structured NHentai metadata, including titles, artist names, categories, and tags.
 It is updated daily, offering a snapshot of the available content as of the previous day.

 ---

-## 📂 Contents
+## 📂 Database & CSV
-📁 CSV files are available in the `by_month` folder.
+- 📁 CSV files are available in the `by_month` folder.

-🗄️ To get the SQLite database:
+- 🗄️ To get the SQLite database:
   1. Run `merge_database.py` to combine the split parts.
   2. The merged database, `database_merged.db`, will be available in the `backend` folder.

 ---